embeditelectronics/TFTSHIELD/README.md

 1. TFTSHIELD is the actual PSoC Creator component.
 Includes drawing, text, graphics, and touch functionality.

 2. touchpaint is a simple paint pad like demo.
-Includes bootloadable for USB programming.

-3. tft_twitter takes ASCII input over UART and displays it on screen

-4. tft_test prints some text and simple graphics to the screen.
+3. tft_test prints some text and simple graphics to the screen.
 A good example if you want to see how to use the display.

-User Guide for the twitter example coming soon.
-For now you can just drop the component into your project and follow the code in any of the example projects to get started.
+4. touch_buttons demonstrates basic software touch buttons

+5. inputs_outputs takes touch buttons further with buttons and switches controlled by psoc digital logic.

+6. tft_twitter takes ASCII input over UART and displays it on screen.

 Adafruit product page: https://www.adafruit.com/products/1651